Irrelon/ForerunnerDB/readme.md

 #### $addToSet
 Adds an item into an array only if the item does not already exist in the array

+ForerunnerDB supports the $addToSet operator as detailed in the MongoDB documentation.
+The main difference between ForerunnerDB and MongoDB is that ForerunnerDB also allows you to specify a matching field / path to check uniqueness against.

+In the following example $addToSet is used to check uniqueness against the whole document being added:

 #### $pull
 Used in updates to remove an item from an array